mattenarle10/dalan/README.md

-# 🛣️ Dalan — AI-Powered Road Crack Mapping App
+# Dalan — AI-Powered Road Crack Mapping App

-**Dalan** is a crowdsourced web application that allows users to upload road images, automatically classify the type of crack using AI, and pin the report to a map.
+**Dalan 🛣 ** is a crowdsourced web application that allows users to upload road images, automatically classify the type of crack using AI, and pin the report to a map.
 Designed to help monitor and maintain road infrastructure through community-powered data.

 **Made by Matthew Enarle and Alecxander Jamille Andaya**